-At Baker Chiropractic and Wellness, we have been helping patients with hiatal hernias for nearly 20 years.
+At Baker Chiropractic and Wellness, we have been helping patients with hiatal hernias for over 20 years.
 We do this using our safe and effective chiropractic care.
 We do not use prescription medications or surgery.

 If you have developed a hiatal hernia, please contact us by calling (513) 561-2273 or Schedule an Appointment here on our website at any one of our four greater Cincinnati area clinic locations.

 A small hiatal hernia typically will not cause pain or discomfort.
 However, as the hiatal hernia gets larger, the following symptoms may surface:

 Types of Hiatal Hernias